-It may be tempting to use your old .ini file, but the chance of problems is great.
-Port numbers, port addresses, sound card numbers and other hardware-related items in the .ini file will probably be different on the new machine.
+We recommend deleting or renaming your old N1MMLogger.ini file, so that the program will create a new one.
+You can try it, but you will probably find that your old .ini file won't work properly, because port numbers, port addresses, sound card numbers and other hardware-related items in the .ini file will probably be different on the new machine.
 It is a lot easier to make those changes in the Configurer than using Notepad and editing the old.ini file.